Last updated: May 2026.

 6. Maximum Loan Amount

-- Typical cap: $1.5–$2 million (varies by lender)
+- Typical cap: $1.5 to $2 million (varies by lender)

 - Some lenders (CBA, Westpac) cap at $2 million; others at $1.5 million

-- Loan must be under the lender''s maximum
+- Loan must be under the lender's maximum

 7. Credit & Financial Serviceability